 “Police have already raised concerns that a substantial percentage of massage parlours are serving as a front for prostitution; a situation further supported by figures released in Parliament last November showing that six of 11 arrested foreign pimps were Chinese.”

-Indeed, those parlours with flashing lights and shop fronts shrouded with depictions of dragons and lanterns have Chinese roots advertising “Hawiian Massage” or “Chinese-Thai Massage”.
+Indeed, those parlours with flashing lights and shop fronts shrouded with depictions of dragons and lanterns have Chinese roots advertising “Hawaiian Massage” or “Chinese-Thai Massage”.

 Faced with rising concern, Minister for Health Dr Chris Fearne last January asked the general hospital to start collating data.